juanmanuelferrera/gtd-E/README.md

    (require 'task-manager)
    #+begin_src

-2. Declare the file path for saving tasks
+2. Declare the path to the folder where tasks.org lives for saving tasks

    #+end_srcelisp
    (defcustom task-manager-save-file